 Outdoors & Recreation

 by nycgo.com staff, 06/03/2014 [Updated 06/03/2015]

 Another must-see: Floyd Bennett Field, home of aviation history and the newly reopened William Fitts Ryan Visitor Center.
 The field was named for Brooklynite Floyd Bennett, a naval aviator who was the first to fly over the North Pole, in 1926.
-The space's impressive history goes on from there: record-breakers Amelia Earhart and Howard Hughes both took off from Floyd Bennett, and during World War II, it served as the country's most-used airport.
-Recently restored, the 1930s building takes guests back to its days as the City's first municipal airport.
+The site's impressive history goes on from there: record breakers Amelia Earhart and Howard Hughes both took off from Floyd Bennett, and during World War II, it served as the country's most-used airport.
+Recently restored, the 1930s terminal building takes guests back to its days as the City's first municipal airport.
 Inside, you'll find exhibitions, touch-screen newsreels, watercolor panels of the era's transportation methods and aircraft replicas built to scale by skilled volunteers.